Please take a look at my other extensive photo galleries of the Menai Suspension Bridge by clicking on one of the sub-pages below :

 - The bridge spans the dangerous tidal waters of the Menai Straits linking the Isle of Anglesey with the mainland.

-it allowed 100-foot of clear space beneath, allowing tall sailing ships to navigate the seaway to pass safely underneath, whilst spanning the Menai Strait at it's narrowest point.
+bridge's completion because it allowed 100-foot of clear space beneath, allowing tall sailing ships to navigate the seaway to pass safely underneath, whilst spanning the Menai Strait at it's

 - The bridge also ensured the travel time from London to Holyhead was dramatically reduced.